Article updated November 2019.

 Old Christmas lights can’t be recycled from the kerb side but can be taken to your local household waste recycling site where they will be recycled.
 Find your nearest site.

 We’re all likely to get through a fair few bottles of wine, beer and maybe even champagne this Christmas.
-These can be recycled with the rest of your recycling after a quick rinse.
+These can be on line pharmacy for viagra recycled with the rest of your recycling after a quick rinse.

 What can’t be recycled: